Thanksgiving may not be known as the most expensive holiday in the winter season, but costs can add up quickly.

 If you’re only cooking for your immediate family, find a friend in the same situation.
 You can split things like flour, salt, other baking necessities, the turkey and more!
 If you split groceries, you’ll save costs and won’t have a leftover turkey in your fridge until Christmas!

 The holidays can be hard on your wallet, but PCU is here to help.
 Use these tips, and check out some of our other resources on budgeting for the holidays.
-We also provide personal loans and holiday club accounts that can help make this the best holiday season yet!
+We also provide personal loans that can help make this the best holiday season yet!
+View current loan rates in Nanuet, Orangeburg, and New City.